[over 12 months (P<0.001)]

-Several clinical organizations including the ADA, AACE, and ACE have published guidelines for the use of CGM in the management of diabetes.10,11 Highlights from the published guidelines are included below.
+Several clinical organizations, including the ADA and AACE, have published guidelines for the use of CGM in the management of diabetes20-22.
+Highlights from the published guidelines are included below.

 American Diabetes Association (ADA)

 The ADA published diabetes treatment guidelines as part of the 2023 Standards of Care in Diabetes20, making the following clinical and access recommendations specific to FreeStyle Libre Personal CGMs:

 The AACE published recommendations in 202221, regarding the use of CGMs in the management of people with diabetes.
 The following recommendations were highlighted with respect to continuous glucose monitoring21:

 Recommendations from the ADA and AACE on CGM Metrics:

 For therapeutic CGM, the following codes are applicable24: